Sanshain/graphql-types-generator/README.md

 #### Does not support:

 - ❌ `relay` - may be will be done in the near future
-- ❌ `fragments` - unlikely will be done due to the lack of need for such entities in meta-development, which one is implied by this package
-- ❌ `subscriptions`  - may be will be done in the distant future.

 ### Frequently asked questions